my_tools/word_count.py

 Dynamic tool providers

-If your package needs to provide a variable number of tools based on configuration (like MCP servers or Docker containers), implement the ToolsPlugin protocol instead:
+If your package needs to provide a variable number of tools based on configuration (like MCP servers or Docker containers), implement the ToolsPlugin protocol instead.
+ToolsPlugin is defined in the axio_tui package:

 class MyPlugin: